project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 For the stairs method this is done as follows:

   1. The stairs gait is interpolated from a low deep, high deep, low undeep & high undeep gait.
-     We can place the foot anywhere in the convex hull of the end locations of those gaits.
+     We can place the foot anywhere in the area between the end locations of those gaits.

   2. For a number of foot locations on the ground test whether there is a potential foot location at some height.
 This gives optional foot locations.
+     This is done by, for each region:

+       1. Elevating the points on the ground to the plane of the region

+       2. Checking if the elevated points are inside or outside the hull

+       3. returning only the points inside the hull

-  3. For all the optional foot locations test which ones are executable and pick a valid one which is closest to some ideal location (the minimal step, the average step).
+  3. For all the optional foot locations test which ones are executable (reachable by the gaits) and pick a valid one which is closest to some ideal location (the lowest, smallest possible end location for example).

   4. Transform this into a parameter by finding at what percentage of the existing gait end locations the foot location is located.